Are you wondering How to start a Self-Hosted WordPress Blog in India? – well, you’ve landed in the right place.

 If you did exactly as instructed, you should now see the congratulations message from Google.

-Technically you have now successfully connected your blog to Google search console.
+Technically you have now successfully connected your blog to the Google search console.

 The Google bots would now start crawling your blog and start to index the pages and posts, but the bots don’t know your site that well yet, so to make it easier for them, it is important that you submit a sitemap of your blog to the search console.